UD-CISC374/educational-game-project-team-6-alena-and-sam/egdd.md

 ## Learning Objectives

-- By the end of the lesson, students will be able to list the benefits of a 401K plan
+- By the end of the lesson, students will be able to sort stocks that are doing well from those that are not.
-- By the end of the lesson, players will be able to identify different types of stocks
+- By the end of the lesson, players will be able to identify a stock crash
-- By the end of the lesson, players will be able to file taxes (?)
+- By the end of the lesson, players will be able to budget for small and large expenses

 ## Prerequisite Knowledge